Tempo and Pitch Calculators

-If you don't own a software audio editor which can time-stretch samples automatically - like, for instance, Sonic Foundry's Acid - then the tempo adjustment calculators here are just the tools you need.
+Tempo (BPM) and pitchshifting calculator If you don't own a software audio editor that can time-stretch samples automatically - like, for instance, Sonic Foundry's Acid - then these tempo adjustment calculators are just the tools you need.

-Plus, the results are accurate to one hundredth of a point, unlike the "old" Akai samplers for instance.
+The results are accurate to one hundredth of a point, unlike the "old" Akai samplers!

 Tempo Transposer:

-This calculator is precise to the hundredth of a semitone (about 0.04 bpm changing in average).
+This calculator is precise to one hundredth of a semitone (about 0.04 bpm changing in average).

 For decimal values of bpm, use a decimal point (eg...
 96.326)